 The Nowhere Girls is a brutal, powerful read that, unfortunately, is all too timely in our current political and social climate.
 It’s not an easy read, but the characters are the kinds of heroes we need in YA these days.

-I love how McLemore mixes magic and culture in her novels, and sincerely appreciate how she includes non-binary, non-straight characters without turning them into tropes.
+I love how McLemore mixes magic and culture in their novels, and sincerely appreciate how they include non-binary, non-straight characters without turning them into tropes.
 Reading Wild Beauty felt a little like getting lost in a dream, and I hated waking up at the end.

 Defy the Stars by Claudia Gray